-Multiple Intelligence Theory developed by Harvard professor of education Dr. Howard Gardner, and first published (in 1983) in his book, "Frames of Mind."
+Multiple Intelligence Theory developed by Harvard professor of education Dr. Howard Gardner, and first published (in 1983) in his book, "Frames of Mind: The Theory of Multiple Intelligences".

 I had a direct experience of this recently that confirmed my own opinion of the restrictive nature of the traditional IQ test.
 My daughter is an assistant psychologist in a young offenders institution and in preparation for some research tests that she was going to conduct, she undertook some preliminary tests on me.
 The test was preceded by an intelligence test.